 In the first stage of assessment, the doctoral thesis project will be assessed.
 The second stage of assessment is interview-based.

-Both the doctoral thesis project and the admissions interview are assessed on a scale of 0 to 50 points, the minimum positive score for both is 35 points.
+Both the doctoral thesis project and the admissions interview are assessed on a scale of 0 to 50 points, except in the field of Law, where the doctoral thesis project may be awarded up to 60 points and the interview up to 40 points.
+The minimum positive score for both is 35 points.
 Each component gives 50% of your overall score with a maximum overall score of 100 points.
 If you score at least 35 points out of 50 for the thesis proposal, you will be invited to the interview.

 The requirements for the doctoral thesis project and the evaluation criteria can differ depending on the speciality.
 Below you will find specific conditions and requirements for every speciality, as well as contact information in case you have further questions.

-In 2022 it is possible to apply for a position on the following topics
+In 2025/2026. it is possible to apply with your own topic as well as with the following topics.

 Doctoral thesis projects must include the following: